AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 measuring the difference between the frequencies

-or wavelengths of the primary transmitted wave and the received
+or wavelengths of the primary radiated wave and the received

 wave, we can determine the mutual speed movement